What is comprehensive coverage for your automobile?

 Many car owners hesitate to buy comprehensive insurance for their cars.
 These people are not interested in filing claims for minor accidents that add thousands of dollars to their premiums.
 Because they are worried about their no-claim bonus.
 Others believe that such coverage is unnecessary.
 However, comprehensive insurance is not only beneficial for car owners but also protects them financially from any eventuality.
 Listed below are the main reasons why you should consider purchasing comprehensive coverage for your vehicle.

 It is necessary to protect your car from accidents that happen when it is not your fault.
 It is often a requirement when you are financing a new car.
 While it may be more expensive than collision insurance, it covers more damages.
-You should ensure you have enough coverage to cover the cost of the car plus the deductible.
+You should make sure that you have enough coverage to cover the cost of the car plus the deductible.
 If you are involved in an accident pay for comprehensive coverage costs regardless of who is at fault.

 The cost of comprehensive coverage